 Its busiest day of the week was Sunday.

 In 2010, 411 patients were flown to hospital: 33 % (134) were taken to Dorset County Hospital, Dorchester; 18% (73) to Musgrove Park Hospital, Taunton; 15% (62) to the Royal United Hospital, Bath; and 9% (37) to Frenchay Hospital, Bristol.

 Twenty nine patients were flown to hospital in Poole, 22 to Salisbury, 18 to Yeovil, 14 to Bournemouth, and seven to Weston-super-Mare.

-The remainder went to hospitals outside the two counties as far away as Southampton and Plymouth.'Not celebrating'
+The remainder went to hospitals outside the two counties as far away as Southampton and Plymouth.

 Bill Sivewright, DSAA's chief executive officer, said: "Every one of the missions we fly is the result of somebody suffering a potentially life-threatening injury or accident.
 So, we are not celebrating this milestone.